TestCentricity/tc_web_sample/README.md

 # tc_web_sample

-Cucumber based sample test framework utilizing TestCentricity gem and page-object model for desktop and responsive mobile web functional testing of the
+This is a Cucumber based sample test framework utilizing the TestCentricity™ gem and a page-object model architecture for desktop and responsive mobile web functional testing of the
-United Airlines Flight Book web portal.
-Includes example of externally sourcing test data from an Excel file and support for testing multiple language/locale combinations.
+UAL Flight Booking web portal.
+This project includes examples of externally sourcing test data from an Excel file and support for testing multiple language/locale combinations.

 ## Gem Dependencies: